peepzoz/peepzoz/README.md

 <br>
 if i dont respond to whispers its because im offtab (sorry)
 <br>
-wont follow back unless u folloow on ur main (im petty like that
+wont follow back unless u follow on ur main (im petty like that)
 <br>